Jean-Samuel Blanc

-Jean-Samuel Blanc (born November 1, 1990) is a professional Canadian football defensive linemen for the Montreal Alouettes of the Canadian Football League (CFL).
-After going undrafted in the 2015 CFL Draft, Blanc signed with the Alouettes on May 19, 2015 and made the team's active roster following training camp that year.
+Jean-Samuel Blanc (born November 1, 1990) is a Canadian former professional football defensive linemen who played for the Montreal Alouettes of the Canadian Football League (CFL).
+After going undrafted in the 2015 CFL draft, Blanc signed with the Alouettes on May 19, 2015 and made the team's active roster following training camp that year.
 He played college football for the Montreal Carabins where he was a member of the 50th Vanier Cup championship team.

 Professional career

 Blanc signed a contract extension with the Montreal Alouettes on January 20, 2021.